cldf-datasets/languageatlasofthepacificarea/NOTES.md

   language, were ignored.
 - Areas labeled as language (sub-)groups with no counterpart in Glottolog's classification (e.g. "Papuan") were ignored.

+### Scanned Atlas leaves

+While the Atlas leaves for New Guinea were [available in geo-referenced form from ECAI](https://ecaidata.org/dataset/language_atlas_of_the_pacific_scanned_atlas_leaves_-_new_guinea) we opted to recreate new geo-referenced versions of all Atlas leaves (except for the maps of Japan which were excluded from release).
+We did this to
+- provide geo-referenced images for all available maps
+- in GeoTIFF format (rather than the ESRI World File variant of geo-referencing provided for the New Guinea maps).

+This allowed us to also create "better" geo-referenced images in the sense that more control points could be used thereby allowing for more complex transformations which increased the overall fit of the geo-referencing.
+We could also derive images reprojected to EPSG:3857 ([Web Mercator projection](https://en.wikipedia.org/wiki/Web_Mercator_projection)) suitable for overlaying on web maps (which created a good setup for quality control of the language matches).

 ## Usage